aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-01-n-ball-gamma-function.md

-Grant Sanderson recently gave an [amazing talk](https://www.youtube.com/watch?v=fsLh-NYhOoU) about the volumes of higher dimensional spheres in which here mentioned that a similar results to that which he showed in the talk can be derived using the gamma function.
-Since we've already looked at the gamma function, it's relation the zeta function, and its relation to the prime numbers, what if we could by extension relate the volume of a unit $n$-ball to the prime numbers?
+Grant Sanderson recently gave an [amazing talk](https://www.youtube.com/watch?v=fsLh-NYhOoU) about the volumes of higher dimensional spheres in which he mentioned that the same result that he showed in the talk can be derived using the gamma function.
+Since we've already looked at the gamma function, it's relation the zeta function, and its relation to the prime numbers, what if we could by extension relate the volume of a unit
+$n$-ball to the prime numbers?
 In this post we'll first concentrate on seeing how the volume of a unit $n$-ball relates to the gamma function, and we'll take this further in future posts.

 A unit $n$-ball is defined as the set of all points in $n$-dimensions whose distance from the origin is 1.

-We know that a line segment of radius $1$ has length $2$ (think of this as a $1$-D sphere), a disk (i.e. a circle) of radius $1$ has an area of $\pi$, and a sphere of radius $1$ has a volume of $\frac{4}{3}\pi$.
+We know that a line segment of radius $1$ has length $2$ (think of this as a $1$-D sphere), a disk (i.e. a circle) of radius
+$1$ has an area of $\pi$, and a sphere of radius $1$ has a volume of
+$\frac{4}{3}\pi$.
 So the volume of a unit ball in $n$ dimensions is obviously

 $$
   V_n = \frac{\pi^{n/2}}{\Gamma \left(\frac{n}{2} + 1 \right)}